 Return of a Puppy

 As we have stated before we are there for the lifetime of the puppy.
 If for some reason you are no longer able to keep the puppy or dog.
-The puppy MUST be returned to Golden Plains Goldens.
+The puppy MUST be returned to Golden Plains Goldens at owners expense.
 You are not allowed to rehome or sell the puppy.
 We are hoping that this never will happen and to this day have never had a puppy come back to us as, we work with the owners to help them keep the puppy.
 This is why we tell future puppy parents to do their homework before they purchase a puppy.
-However, as stated before if the event does arise you must return the Puppy or dog to us.
+However, as stated before if the event does arise you must return the puppy or dog to us.
 Each case will be dealt with on a case by case basis.

 You are able to purchase these foods at Tractor Supply and most major dog food chains.
 The best place to buy food is www.chewy.com they have free shipping and it is usually cheaper. www.amazon.com .
 You may even be able to get them at your local vet or farm store.